1. The Asymmetry Problem in ServiceNow Negotiations

 Usage Audit & Shelfware Identification

 Our SAM practice lead conducts a comprehensive review of your ServiceNow deployment: every fulfiller with an active role, every module and plugin activation status, every sub-production instance, and every integration point.
 We cross-reference entitlements against actual usage and produce a detailed shelfware analysis that quantifies the gap between what you are paying for and what you are using.
-Learn more about ServiceNow license optimization strategies.
+Explore our ServiceNow licence optimisation approach.

-This audit typically identifies 20–35% of the subscription as shelfware — dormant fulfillers, unused modules, orphaned instances, and misclassified users.
+This audit typically identifies 20 to 35% of the subscription as shelfware — dormant fulfillers, unused modules, orphaned instances, and misclassified users.
 Every item of shelfware we identify becomes a reduction in your renewal baseline.
 The optimised, right-sized deployment becomes the starting point for the negotiation — not the inflated current entitlement that ServiceNow will propose as the baseline.

 03